Proposals

-An appeal against a net annual value (NAV) and rateable value (RV) is permitted where the Scottish Assessors Association (SAA) or in England the Valuation Office Agency (VOA) makes a change to the value.
+A Proposal to contest a net annual value (NAV) and rateable value (RV) is permitted where the Scottish Assessors Association (SAA) issue a Valuation Notice intimating a change in RV.
+The Proposal must be lodged within 4 months.
+In England, a Check can be submitted to the Valuation Office Agency (VOA) to contest a RV.

-In Scotland, an appeal is also permitted where there is a change of owner, tenant or occupier, or if there is an Error (statutorily defined).
-In addition, an appeal can be lodged where it can be proved that a particular Material Change of Circumstances has occurred which has an adverse effect on value.
-There are strict timescales for lodging appeals.
+In Scotland, a Proposal is also permitted where there is a change of owner, tenant or occupier, or if there is an Error (statutorily defined).
+In addition, a Proposal can be lodged where it can be proved that a particular Material Change of Circumstances has affected value.
+These are subject to time constraints.

 Business rates 'appeals' can be submitted to the relevant Local Authority Finance Department on the basis that the rates bill is incorrect.
 This may include bills that are incorrectly calculated, notified to the wrong ratepayer or where relief should be applied.